-The Mata Hari is Loaded’s new freestyle-oriented dancing longboard.
+The Mata Hari is Loaded’s latest freestyle-oriented dancing longboard.
 It’s a more compact and lightweight board compared to Loaded’s all-time dancing king, the Bhangra.

 Compared to classic dancer boards, the Mata Hari is a lot easier for freestyle tricks like kick flicks or no-comply 360 flips, thanks to its narrower and shorter shape, lighter weight, and steeper kicks.